Martin Nakell: Biography

+His 18 books of poetry, fiction and pedagogy include the forthcoming (Spuyten Duyvil Press 2024) A Martin Nakell Reader.

+Ha was co- Director of the 2008 &NOW Festival of Innovative Literature and serves on the &NOW national board.

+In 2001, he and Rebecca Goodman co-founded Ischia Arts: The Program in Creative Writing in Corciano and Ischia, Italy.
+They ran the program until 2008.

 He has held fellowships from the Fine Arts Work Center, Provincetown (poetry), from the Blue Mountain Center (fiction and screenwriting), from Writers and Books (poetry and fiction), from the State University of New York at Albany; he has received grants from the National Endowment for the Arts, from Chapman University, from the University of California.
-He was a panelist for the America Awards in fiction for 1998, a panelist for the Los Angeles Arts Commission in 1999, and serves on the panel of the "100 Most Important Books of the Twentieth Century" for The Encyclopedia of Twentieth Century Literature of The Contemporary Arts Educational Project, Inc. Recently, Visual Poetics, Inc., a Los Angeles film company, optioned three of his short stories (Ramon; Thomas; Monsieur B., the Irish Poet), for a film entitled A Heisenberg Trilogy.
+He is an annual panelist for the America Award in Belles Lettres, a panelist for the Los Angeles Arts Commission and serves on the panel of the "100 Most Important Books of the Twentieth Century" for The Encyclopedia of Twentieth Century Literature of The Contemporary Arts Educational Project, Inc.

+Visual Poetics, Inc., a Los Angeles film company, optioned three of his short stories (Ramon; Thomas; Monsieur B., the Irish Poet), for a film entitled A Heisenberg Trilogy.

-Martin Nakell earned a Doctorate of Arts from the State University of New York at Albany, and is Professor of Literature at Chapman University, and Visiting Professor in Creative Writing at the University of California at San Diego.
+Martin Nakell earned an MA from San Francisco State under Robert Creeley, and Doctorate of Arts from the State University of New York at Albany.
+He is Professor of Literature and Creative Writing at Chapman University, and Visiting Professor in Creative Writing at the University of California at San Diego.

 He is married to novelist Rebecca Goodman.